hemalvarambhia/bitmap-editor/Inbox.md

 Originally, `BitmapEditor` handled ordering of the x- and y-coordinates when drawing horizontal and vertical lines correctly, which for means that knowledge of coordinates has leaked into `BitmapEditor`.
 They were moved to their respective draw line methods and now they are examples of symmetric methods.

 There is conditional (`case-when`) branching on the type of command which could be replaced by polymorphism.
 But without knowing how to treat the listed edge cases, and thereby a full contract for the polymorphic objects, it is better to wait.

+There is the possibility of having different kinds of displays and images.
+In the case of the Display#show message, we may use double dispatch to manage the fact the message receiver and argument are polymorphic.

+The architecture that has been derived here seems to look like MVC, where
+- the models are the `Image` and cartesian `coordinates`;
+- the view is the `Display` object; and
+- the controller is the `BitmapEditor`